ksu-is/PasswordGenerator/ProjectMap.md

 ### Sprint 3: <br>
 - [ ] Continue coding, refining, and testing code <br> -Yaritza/Jacob
 - [ ] Create one PowerPoint slide for project introduction <br> -Yaritza/Jacob
+	- [ ] List project team members
+	- [ ] Show title of project
+	- [ ] Show a tag line that introduces the main concept of what it does
+	- [ ] \(Optional) Show screenshots demonstrating idea
 - [ ] Upload PowerPoint slide to D2L and GitHub <br> -Yaritza/Jacob

 ### Final Presentation: <br>